foliovision/fv-wordpress-flowplayer/readme.txt

 * other bugfixes

 = 2.1.32 - 2013/08/ =
+* Feature - support for Amazon S3 secured URLs!
+* Fix - new structure of the Settings screen
 * Bugfix - autobuffering now works only for first 2 videos also in HTML5
 * Bugfix - autoplay now works only for the first video on the page (use fv_flowplayer_autoplay_limit filter)
+* Bugfix - comma parsing turned off by default - it was causing issue with googlevideo.com URLs

 = 2.1.31 - 2013/08/09 =
 * Fix - fixed dimension ads are now responsive - only part which first into the video player is shown